decision-making-mike/sql-postgresql-learning/README.md

 [completed-reads.txt](completed-reads.txt)

+## Update 51.
+PostgreSQL's documentation reading

+I have read up to point "9.9.4. `AT TIME ZONE` and `AT LOCAL`" in the PostgreSQL's documentation.

 ## Update 50.
 Spinning off the "transport company database" subproject.
 Data modeling topic addition

 I have decided to spin off the "transport company database" subproject into a separate project, "transport company".
 I hope that developing this new project on its own will let me present my skills more clearly.